 - Build-Profile.
 You see this field when you are creating a new CCS project or modifying the CCS General settings.
 We recommend that you use the "release" setting.
 The "release" option is preferred even when you are creating and debugging an application; the "debug" option is mainly intended for internal use by Texas Instruments.
 The "release" option results in a somewhat smaller executable that can still be debugged.
-This build profile primarily affects how Codec Engine and some device drivers are built. - Note: The "whole\program" and "whole\program\debug" options for the Build-Profile have been deprecated, and are no longer recommended.
-The option that provides the most similar result is to set the BIOS.libType configuration parameter to BIOS.LibType\Custom. - Configuration.
+This build profile primarily affects how Codec Engine and some device drivers are built. - Note: The "whole_program" and "whole_program_debug" options for the Build-Profile have been deprecated, and are no longer supported.
+The option that provides the most similar result is to set the BIOS.libType configuration parameter to BIOS.LibType_Custom. - Configuration.
 The drop-down field at the top of the Properties dialog allows you to choose between and customize multiple build configurations.
 Each configuration can have the compiler and linker settings you choose.
 Debug and Release are the default configurations available. - BIOS.libType configuration parameter.
 You can set this parameter in XGCONF or by editing the .cfg file in your project.
-This parameter lets you select one of two pre-compiled versions of the SYS/BIOS libraries or to have a custom version of the SYS/BIOS libraries compiled based on the needs of your application.
+This parameter lets you select one of several custom versions of the SYS/BIOS libraries to be built based on the needs of your application.
 See the table and discussion that follow for more information.

-BIOS.libType Compile Time Logging Code Size Runtime Performance Instrumented (BIOS.LibType_Instrumented) Fast On Good Good Non-Instrumented (BIOS.LibType_NonInstrumented) Fast Off Better Better Custom (Optimized) (BIOS.LibType_Custom) Fast (slow first time) As configured Best Best Custom (Debug) (BIOS.LibType_Debug) Fast (slow first time) As configured Largest No optimization
+BIOS.libType Logging/Asserts Code Size Runtime Performance Instrumented (BIOS.LibType_Instrumented) On Good Good Non-Instrumented (BIOS.LibType_NonInstrumented) Off Better Better Custom (Optimized) (BIOS.LibType_Custom) As configured Best Best Debug (BIOS.LibType_Debug) As configured Largest No optimization